Last updated 2 min read

 • E-Books

-• Articles from read-later apps
+• Articles, pds, stuff from read-later apps

 • Note-taking via Obsidian